braposo/graphql-css/README.md

 ## Developing

-You can use `yarn run dev` to run it locally but we recommend using the [CodeSandbox playground][codesandbox] for development.
+You can use `yarn run dev` to run it locally, but we recommend using the [CodeSandbox playground][codesandbox] for development.

 ## Contributing